fanny-cacilie/word-counter/backend/README.md

 ## Installation

-First, make sure you have <b>Python</b> and <b>pip</b> installed in your computer.
+First, make sure you have <b>Python</b> and <b>pip</b> installed on your computer.

-In the project '/backend' directory, run the following command to install required packages:
+In the project '/backend' directory, run the following command to install the required packages:

 `pip install requirements.txt `